hashimxali123/SQE-Assignment4/Project discussion.md

 # Work Division in team
 After long discussion ,We concluded that:

-## Jawad's Work:
+### Jawad's Work:
 Complete first 6,7 points of task of this assignment.
-## Hashim's Work:
+### Hashim's Work:
 Complete first 1,5 points of task of this assignment.
-## Irtaza's Work:
+### Irtaza's Work:
 Complete first 2,3,4 points of task of this assignment.
 That's it.

 # Project:
-we thought of a project similar to FLEX academic portal, we with more features and more modurality, security, reliability, performance, latency rate, documentation and much more.
+We decided a hypothetical project similar to FLEX academic portal on which we will work on in future, but with more features and more modurality, security, reliability, performance, latency rate, documentation and much more.
+### So we will perform all the tasks of Assignment 4 for that Hypothetical project.